MechanicalNoob05/Angular-Todo-First-app-/README.md

 - Angular

-### Installation

-- Clone this repository.
-- Open the index.html file in your web browser.

 ### Usage

 - To create a new task, enter a task name in the input field and click on the "Add" button.